Participation Terms

 Eligibility

-To participate in the Awards, you must be a student in grades 7–12, age 13 years or older, and residing in the United States, U.S. territories or military bases, or Canada.
+To participate in the Awards, you must be a student in grades 7–12, age 13 years or older as of the date of entry, and residing in the United States, U.S. territories or military bases, or Canada.

 License

-Students who submit works to the Awards will retain any intellectual property rights they have in their works, including copyright.
-This means, for example, you can submit the same work you submit to us to other scholarship programs or contests, keep the work in your portfolio, and license it to others for non-exclusive publication.
+Students who enter works into the Awards will retain all intellectual property rights they have in their works, including copyright.
+This means, for example, you can enter the same work you entered into the Awards to other scholarship programs or contests, keep the work in your portfolio, and license it to others for non-exclusive publication.

-To run the Awards, the Alliance needs to be able to do certain things with the students’ works, such as copying, editing, and displaying them to process and judge submissions, award prizes, and publicize winning entries.
+To run the Awards, the Alliance needs to be able to do certain things with the students’ works, such as copying, editing, and displaying them to process and judge entries, award prizes, and publicize winning entries.
 To do these things, we need permission from you.
-So, when you submit your work to the Awards, you give the Alliance permission to use your work in a wide variety of ways without further permission or approval from you as part of the Alliance’s mission to promote creative self-expression among young people.
+So, by entering your work into the Awards, you give the Alliance permission to use your work without further permission or approval from you as part of the Alliance’s mission to promote creative self-expression among young people.
 Formally, this means you grant the Alliance a license to use, copy, change, publish, publicly perform, distribute, exhibit, or add to your work.
 This license is perpetual, irrevocable, worldwide, royalty-free, transferable, and non-exclusive (with the right to sublicense).
 The Alliance can use your work in any media, including online.

-We will not pay you for your submission or our use of your submission, except for any cash award or scholarship you may be granted through the Awards.
+We will not pay you for your entry or our use of your work, except for any cash award or scholarship you may be granted through the Awards.

-We may include your work in our publications, such as Best Teen Writing.
+We may include your work in our annual publications.
 We will not license your work to others to publish the work under their name for their own commercial gain.

 Materials Return

-If your work is selected to receive a National Award in art, the Alliance may require you to send the original physical work, if applicable, and keep that physical work for two years.
+If your work is selected to receive a National Award in art, the Alliance may require you to send the original physical work, if applicable, and the Alliance will be allowed to keep that physical work for two years.
 During those two years, that work may be used in exhibitions throughout the country, so the Alliance will not be able to give you access to the physical work during that time.
 If we ask you to provide work for exhibition and you do not, we may choose to revoke (that is, take back or cancel) your award.

 If the Alliance is not able to return the physical works to a student for any reason, including refusal of delivery or lack of forwarding instructions, the Alliance may hold the student work up to three (3) years from the date of the National Award notification.
 If the work is not retrieved by the student, the Alliance may continue to store the physical work, or it may destroy it.